My goals

 Progression

-- I focused on listening to and watching audiovisual content in French.
+- I focused on listening to and watching stuff in French.

 - I listened to podcasts with an interactive transcription where I could see the meaning of new words.